Secure Messengers - The 5 Best Alternatives to WhatsApp

 Wire hypes itself as being as sleek as WhatsApp while offering the security of Signal.
 All communication is encrypted with E2E, and the program itself is open-source.
 Wire has submitted to two independent audits, completing the most recent one in 2017.

-It isn't possible to use Wire completely anonymously, as you'll need to register with an email address.
+It isn't possible to use Wire completely anonymously, as you need to register with an email address.
 When registering, you can decide if your existing contacts should be checked for other users.
-If you agree to this, the company guarantees that all data will be anonymized and not linked.
-Wire only collects as much metadata as is necessary for the software to function smoothly.
-These are saved in plain text on Wire's servers, contradicting Wire's emphasis on data security.
+If you agree to this, the company guarantees that all data will be anonymized.
+Wire only collects as much metadata as needed for the software to function smoothly.
+Data is saved in plain text on Wire's servers, contradicting its emphasis on security.

 Features

-Wire's private version is easy to use and performs similarly to WhatsApp.
+Wire's private version is easy to use and performs like WhatsApp.
 This includes chats, calls, data transfers, as well as audio and video conferences.
-Beyond that, messages also auto-delete, and the service can be used on up to eight different devices.
-The Pro version impresses with additional features like a guest area for partners, as well as video and teleconferences.
+Beyond that, messages auto-delete, and the service can be used on up to eight different devices.
+The Pro version impresses with additional features like a guest area for partners, as well as video conferencing and teleconferences.

 Risks

-The plain text saving of sensitive metadata, showing who communicates with whom at what time, definitely detracts from our assessment of the provider's security.
+Saving sensitive metadata that shows who communicates with whom when in plain text negatively impacts our assessment of the provider's security.
 It also isn't clear what the parent company's relocation to the US means for more data-sensitive European users.

 Viber

 In early 2014, Viber was taken over by the Japanese online retail giant, Rakuten.
-Today, according to the company's official statistics, more than one billion people use the service, primarily in Asia.
+Today, according to the company's official statistics, more than 1 billion people use the service, primarily in Asia.

 Security

-Viber fulfills the minimum requirements, applying E2E for all communications between senders and recipients, equipping all messages in secret chats with a self-destruct countdown.
+Viber fulfills the minimum requirements, applying E2E to all communications between senders and recipients, and equipping all messages in secret chats with a self-destruct countdown.
 Unfortunately, that's the extent of the good news so far as privacy is concerned.

-A quick review of the service's privacy policy reveals that Rakuten doesn't place all that much value on its users' privacy.
-In it, the company states that it creates and stores a copy of its users' contacts (with name and number) on its own servers, even if these contacts don't use Viber.
+A quick review of the service's privacy policy reveals that Rakuten doesn't value its users' privacy.
+Instead, the company states that it creates and stores a copy of its user's contacts (with name and number) on its own servers, even if these contacts don't use Viber.
 Non-users are neither asked to approve such a breach of their privacy nor are they informed of it.

-However, that's not even the gravest infraction, as anyone who uses Viber will need to accept the company constantly following their social media activity as well.
+However, that's not even the gravest infraction, as anyone who uses Viber will need to consent to the company constantly following their social media activity as well.

 In short: Viber uses all metadata it can get its hands on.
 And that's a lot.

-Viber offers lots of features, but is a nightmare for anyone intent on preserving their privacy or digital anonymity.
+Viber offers lots of features, but is a nightmare for anyone intent on privacy and digital anonymity.

 Features